amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-2-arrays-loops.md

 }
 ```

-While this code works, it’s not flexible.
-If the array size changes, we would need to update the condition manually.
-To address this, we can use the `Length` property of arrays.
+This code is more streamlined, but notice that the condition `i < 3` is still hardcoded.
+What if the array had more or fewer elements?
+To make this flexible, we can use the array's `Length` property.

-#### Array.Length
+#### Array.Length Property

-Arrays in C# have a property called `Length`, which gives the total number of elements in the array.
-This makes our code more flexible by allowing us to loop through all elements, regardless of how many there are.
+Arrays in C# have a `Length` property, which automatically gives the total number of elements in the array.
+Using this property, we can adapt our code to any array size without needing to manually adjust the loop condition.

 Note, we will cover properties properly later on in the course.